harmansethi92/todoapp/Readme.md

 postgres=# select * from pg_stat_replication;

 4. DEBUG=True for the django backend as of now.
 So anytime you hit an exception/error it would give you detailed info on the browser.

+5. The django is setup as deployment and not a replication controller, so the pods are not self healing.

+6. You can use the rolling update k8s feature to deploy new code without any downtime.